Geometry

 translate_polygon(polygon, distance, azimuth)[source]

-Translate a Shapely polygon by a specified distance in a given rotational direction.
+Translate a Shapely polygon by distance along the given compass azimuth.

 Parameters:

-• polygon (Polygon) – The input Shapely polygon to be translated
+• polygon (Polygon) – The input Shapely polygon, in a projected CRS.

-• azimuth (float) – Angle of translation in degrees, measured clockwise from north.
+• azimuth (float) – Translation direction in degrees, measured clockwise from grid-north.

 Returns: